Editor's pick — niche/condition mattress

 The Saatva Youth Mattress is designed for growing bodies - with dual-sided firmness for different ages, organic cotton cover, and verified spinal support.

 Sleep needs change dramatically from birth through adolescence.
 What constitutes adequate sleep for a newborn would be deeply abnormal in a school-aged child, and the schedule that works for a toddler will fail completely for a teenager.
-Understanding age-appropriate sleep requirements is one of the highest-leverage interventions a parent can make for their child's health, mood, and development.
+Understanding age-appropriate sleep requirements is one of the highest-use interventions a parent can make for their child's health, mood, and development.

 Sleep Requirements by Age - Complete Chart